 Paint correction – This is the process of restoring and rejuvenating the paint surface on a car.
-The process removes the oxidized paint, swirl marks, fine scratches and other surface damaging contaminants.
+The process removes paint contaminants with clay bar, the oxidized paint, swirl marks, fine scratches and other surface damaging contaminants.
 Paint correction is a three to four step process that provides a long-term ceramic coating to keep the owner’s car protected.

 Car owners will search on the internet for general car detailing or the specific need they have.
 Offering a comprehensive suite of services allows you to effectively serve the needs of the market.
 Creating your car detailing menu is a mandatory task to be solved

 You are not limited to just cars.
 A successful car detailing business can provide interior detailing and related services to trucks, recreational vehicles, boats, airplanes, and much more.
 The cleaning concepts, procedures and practices are generally the same across the transportation spectrum.
 Cars will provide the majority of your volume.
 Many new owners begin with cars and then expand to other types of vehicles.